pravega/pravega/documentation/src/docs/deployment/configuration-and-provisioning.md

 the new instances will share the load along with with the previous ones.

 - _Controller retention thread pool size_: In general, having 1 thread (`controller.retention.thread.count=1`, default)
-per Controller devoted to auto-retention should be enough in most cases.
-However, if you expect your workload to be very intensive in terms of auto-retention (i.e., thousands of Streams, stringent retention requirements) consider to increase the thread pool size to 2 to 4 threads.
+per Controller devoted to auto-retention should be enough.
+However, if you expect your workload to be very intensive in terms of auto-retention (i.e., thousands of Streams, stringent retention requirements) consider to increase the thread pool size to 2-4 threads.